plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-62.md

 Starting with Plone 6.2, you can activate plone.app.layout in the {guilabel}`Add-ons` control panel.

-If you use the Classic UI, you should do this.
-If you use Volto as your (main) UI, you should not do this.
+If you use Classic UI, you should activate it.
+If you use Volto, you should not activate it.

 The automatic upgrade tries to do the right thing, but you should check the Add-ons control panel.